jroettenbacher/phd_base/README.md

 * What do negative measurements in the dark current mean?

 Answer: The conversion of the analog signal to a digital can lead to this.

+## 2. BAHAMAS

+These scripts work with the BAHAMAS system from HALO.
+BAHAMAS gives in situ and flight data like altitude, temperature, wind speed and other parameters.